-Register Name Address Bit Name Function Default Value config5 0x05 15 alarm_from_zerochk This alarm indicates the 8-bit FIFO write pointer address has an all zeros patterns.
-Due to pointer address being a shift register, this is not a valid address and will cause the write pointer to be stuck until the next sync.
-This error is typically caused by timing error or improper power start-up sequence.
-If this alarm is asserted, resynchronization of FIFO is necessary.
-Refer to the Power-Up Sequence section for more detail.
-NA 14 Reserved Reserved for factory use.
-NA 13:11 alarms_from_fifo(2:0) Alarm indicating FIFO pointer collisions and nearness: 000: All fine 001: Pointers are 2 away 01x: Pointers are 1 away 1xx: FIFO pointer collision If the FIFO pointer collision alarm is set when collisiongone_ena is enabled, the FIFO must be re-synchronized and the bits must be cleared to resume normal operation.
+Register Name Address Bit Name Function Default Value config5 0x05 15 alarm_from_zerochk This alarm indicates the 8-bit FIFO write pointer address has an all-zeros pattern.
+Due to the pointer address being a shift register, this is not a valid address and causes the write pointer to be stuck until the next sync.
+This error is typically caused by a timing error or improper power start-up sequence.
+If this alarm is asserted, resynchronization of the FIFO is necessary.
+See the Power-Up Sequence section for more detail.
+NA 14 Reserved Reserved for factory use NA 13:11 alarms_from_fifo(2:0) Alarm indicating FIFO pointer collisions and nearness: 000: All fine 001: Pointers are 2 away.
+01x: Pointers are 1 away.
+1xx: FIFO pointer collision If the FIFO pointer collision alarm is set when collisiongone_ena is enabled, the FIFO must be re-synchronized and the bits must be cleared to resume normal operation.
 NA 10 alarm_dacclk_gone Alarm indicating the DACCLK has been stopped.
-If the bit is set when dacclkgone_ena is enabled, the DACCLK must resume and the bit must be cleared to resume normal operation.
+If the bit is set when dacclkgone_ena is enabled, DACCLK must resume and the bit must be cleared to resume normal operation.
 NA 9 alarm_dataclk_gone Alarm indicating the DATACLK has been stopped.
-If the bit is set when dataclkgone_ena is enabled, the DATACLK must resume and the bit must be cleared to resume normal operation.
-NA 8 alarm_output_gone Alarm indicating either alarm_dacclk_gone , alarm_dataclk_gone , or alarm_fifo_collision are asserted.
+If the bit is set when dataclkgone_ena is enabled, DATACLK must resume and the bit must be cleared to resume normal operation.
+NA 8 alarm_output_gone Alarm indicating either alarm_dacclk_gone, alarm_dataclk_gone, or alarm_fifo_collision are asserted.
 It controls the output.
-When high it will output "0x8000" for each output connected to the DAC.
-If the bit is set when dacclkgone_ena , dataclkgone_ena , or collisiongone_ena are enabled, then the corresponding errors must be fixed and the bits must be cleared to resume normal operation.
+When high, it outputs 0x8000 for each output connected to the DAC.
+If the bit is set when dacclkgone_ena, dataclkgone_ena, or collisiongone_ena are enabled, then the corresponding errors must be fixed and the bits must be cleared to resume normal operation.
 NA 7 alarm_from_iotest Alarm indicating the input data pattern does not match the pattern in the iotest_pattern registers.
-When data pattern checker mode is enabled, this alarm in register config5, bit7 is the only valid alarm.
+When the data pattern checker mode is enabled, this alarm in register config5 , bit7 is the only valid alarm.
 Other alarms in register config5 are not valid and can be disregarded.
-NA 6 Reserved Reserved for factory use.
-NA 5 alarm_from_pll Alarm indicating the PLL has lost lock.
-For version ID "001", alarm_from_PLL may not indicate the correct status of the PLL.
-Refer to pll_fvolt(2:0) in register config24 for proper PLL lock indication.
-NA 4 alarm_Aparity In dual parity mode, alarm indicating a parity error on the A word.
-In single parity mode, alarm on the 32-bit data captured on the rising edge of DATACLKP/N. NA 3 alarm_Bparity In dual parity mode, alarm indicating a parity error on the B word.
-In single parity mode, alarm on the 32-bit data captured on the falling edge of DATACLKP/N. NA 2 alarm_Cparity In dual parity mode, alarm indicating a parity error on the C word.
-NA 1 alarm_Dparity In dual parity mode, alarm indicating a parity error on the D word.
-NA 0 Reserved Reserved for factory use.
-NA
+NA 6 Reserved Reserved for factory use NA 5 alarm_from_pll Alarm indicating the PLL has lost lock.
+For version ID 001, alarm_from_PLL may not indicate the correct status of the PLL.
+See pll_fvolt(2:0) in register config24 for proper PLL lock indication.
+NA 4 alarm_Aparity In dual-parity mode, an alarm indicating a parity error on the A word.
+In single-parity mode, an alarm on the 32-bit data captured on the rising edge of DATACLKP/N. NA 3 alarm_Bparity In dual-parity mode, an alarm indicating a parity error on the B word.
+In single-parity mode, an alarm on the 32-bit data captured on the falling edge of DATACLKP/N. NA 2 alarm_Cparity In dual-parity mode, an alarm indicating a parity error on the C word.
+NA 1 alarm_Dparity In dual-parity mode, an alarm indicating a parity error on the D word.
+NA 0 Reserved Reserved for factory use NA